 Mental health treatment is a fundamental component of the teen recovery program at Fort Behavioral Health.
 Our mental health treatment center is a judgment-free environment where teens can feel comfortable and safe while receiving the highest quality mental health treatment available.

-To learn more about how our Fort Behavioral Health team makes mental health treatment a cornerstone of our teen recovery program, reach out to our team today and take a look at our Evergreen Path Information.
+To learn more about how our Fort Behavioral Health team makes mental health treatment a cornerstone of our female-only adolescent treatment program, reach out to our team today.
 Contact us today by calling 844.332.1807 or completing our confidential online form.